openforis/sepal-doc/docs/source/feature/aoi_selector.rst

 The module AOI selector is available in some SEPAL-contributor modules.
 To access an app, select the purple wrench :btn:`<fa-solid fa-wrench>` located on the left side of the SEPAL platform, then use the app's dashboard to search and open a module.

 An AOI selector module is composed of two main sections: (1) the available methods, and (2) the map.
-Although we will mention all the features and methods available, some of them might not be available in the context of the module you are working on.
+Although we will mention all features and methods available, some might not be available in the context of the module you are working on.

 .. thumbnail:: ../_images/feature/aoi_selector/module_aoi_overview.png
    :title: Module AOI selector